 Third, this study found that knowledge sharing significantly mediates psychological empowerment- IWB and LGO-IWB relationships.
 The following results revealed that empowered employees tend to share more knowledge with colleagues, which is, in turn, will produce more innovative work behavior.
 These results showed that empowered employees tend to share more knowledge with colleagues, which is, in turn, produces more innovative work behavior.
-These results showed that empowered of facing customers.
+They are more confident to share information about an experience of facing customers.
 In addition, discussions with colleagues help employees formulate a novel ideas to improve sales performance.
 Knowledge sharing also mediates the relationship between LGO and IWB.
 Salespersons with high LGO are more open and interested in sharing their thoughts with colleagues and increasing their knowledge about marketing conditions.
 This provision makes it easier for them to create new ideas to solve the problems.